The 12 Competencies of

 Expressing feelings and needs with full self-responsibility by making specific and doable requests of yourself and/or another

 Taking responsibility for thoughts, speech, and reactivity by discerning the difference between what you actually observed and the interpretations you made

 Knowing the difference between universal needs and related preferences and strategies for how needs are met

 Self Empathy: Competency 4

-In addition, self empathy gives you relief from internal conflict, criticism, and doubt.
+Self empathy gives you relief from internal conflict, criticism, and doubt.
 You can learn to greet each part of your experience with compassion and acceptance, which gives you access to wise discernment and effective action.